 Chairman and President Tien speaks at the Chia-yi Police Bureau Oct.
 9, 2019 INPR Chairman and President Dr. Hung-mao Tien visited Chiayi Police Bureau and delivered a

 With G20 summit wrapping up in Osaka, Japan in the end of June, the Institute for National Policy Research held a forum on its implications to the Asia-Pacific security on July 1.
+The Forum consisted two sessions on Sino-American relations and Sino-Japanese relations separately.
+It was intended to provide references for Taiwan’s policy respond in light of the current volatile.

 For several decades, the Republic of China (Taiwan) has simultaneously experienced social transformation, economic development, and political reforms.
 One major outcome of which